aahanathomas/project-lab/README.md

 # project-lab
-A collection of my coding experiments, practice projects, and development journey during my BT.ech in Computer Science.
+A collection of my coding experiments, practice projects, and development journey during my B.Tech in Computer Science.